1i/ebirdus/README.md

 - Check which language is the app targeting UK or US english.
 Top left of the code section in Alexa console.
 - App can be cloned into same language but different region.
-- Implement the required Intents and the SessionEndHandler which is not documented well as a requirement.
+- Implement the required Intents & the SessionEndHandler which is not documented well as a requirement.
-- When app returns <Audio message> sound but no logs when calling via simulator or real device, try renaming the invocation name.
+- When app returns <Audio message> sound but no logs when calling via the simulator or real device, try renaming the invocation name.
 - Innovation name has to be 2 words to be published but can be one word for development.
 - SL4J logging mess.
 Uber Jar and other versions of L4J on classpath.

 ### Improvements

-- If the requested day is not available fall back to most recent result..
-How to along iterating back in days..
+- If the requested day is not available fall back to most recent result.
+How to along iterating back in days.
 - eBird.org provide a RESTful API